testflows/TestFlows-WebSite/source/handbook/index.md

         debug("do something when terminal colors are turned off")
 ```

-# Forcing To Abort On First Fail
+# Forcing To Abort on First Fail

 You can force a test program to abort on first failure irrespective
 of the presence of [TE] flags by using [--first-fail]